cncoulter/cncoulter.github.io/_posts/2021-07-07-Disability-Rights-Accessibility-Laws-Inside-the-US.md

 ##### Unruh Civil Rights Act

-The [Unruh Civil Rights Act](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=51) is a broad anti-discrimination law in the state of California, explicitly protecting persons with disability.
+The [Unruh Civil Rights Act](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=51) is a broad anti-discrimination law in the state of California, explicitly protecting persons with disabilities.
 The law applies to businesses in California, and the law explicitly states that:

 > A violation of the right of any individual under the federal Americans with Disabilities Act of 1990 (Public Law 101-336) shall also constitute a violation of this section.